Craft beer in central London

 A quick taster A contender for the best pub in London: old-fashioned atmosphere, bang-up-to-date beers from independent UK breweries.

 Make mine...
 A Magic Rock from the handpull – they’re rarely better.

 When to visit When you’ve had enough of the modern world.

 A quick taster No chalkboard witticisms, no pulled pork and no card payments – the absence of hipster affectations here is oddly refreshing.

 Make mine...
 If it’s on, make a beeline for anything from pioneering Stockholm brewery Omnipollo.
 The Zodiak IPA in particular is uncommonly crisp and flavoursome.

 When to visit The selection of nearby food options is close to overwhelming, making this the ideal spot for pre- and/or post-dinner drinking.

-A quick taster The only all-Italian craft beer bar in London.
+A quick taster The standout beer pub in west London.

 Make mine… Harvey’s Sussex Best is hard to beat.

 When to visit During one of the regular beer festivals – American, Old Ales, European, for example.